What is Codeine Withdrawal?

 Just like other opiates, codeine use prompts changes in the body’s central nervous system and brain chemistry.
 Over time, the brain becomes dependent on the drug and is unable to function correctly without it.
 If a dependent user stops taking codeine, withdrawal will set in as their body relearns how to function without the drug.

 Codeine withdrawal symptoms will vary by person, as will the severity and duration of the withdrawal process.
+The timeline and severity of an individual’s withdrawal process can be affected by:

 Get started on the road to recovery.